musquash/Software-Engineering-2/README.md

 ```

 Important: You need to have the folder 'Opendata Bahn' within your directory or change the path in the corresponding function calls.

+# Keras
+Run the hole nn-keras.py file to get the needed results.
+Done by Moritz.

+# MXNet
+Run the hole nn-mxnet.py file to get the needed results.
+Done by Philipp.

+# Theano
+Run the hole rnn.py file from the 'Theano' folder to get the needed results.
+Done by Benjamin.